HusseinReda/SysLibDetectorGem/README.md

 SysLibDetector collects your project's local gems and your system's operating system information and make an API request with this information to a web-service https://sys-libraries.herokuapp.com, which retrieves the **possibly found** system native libraries required for correct installation and usage of your project's gems.

-#TODO
-Adding the ability to add new gem's system libraries

 ## Dependencies

 * [Json](https://rubygems.org/gems/json): for parsing json responses from the web-service.